SynthwaveStudios/LisasRevengeBETA/README.md

 Thank you for being a part of this nightmare journey.
 Enjoy the spine-chilling experience in **Lisa's Revenge: The Nightmare Unleashed**!

-For any inquiries or support, you can reach our team at [support@example.com](mailto:synthwavesupport@example.com).
+For any inquiries or support, you can reach our team at [support@example.com](mailto:synthwavesupport@gmail.com).

+---

+# Related

+### External Resources

+- [Website](https://officialsynthwavestudio.godaddusites.com): Dive deeper into the development process of "Lisa's Revenge: The Nightmare Unleashed" by reading our game development blog.
+Learn about the challenges, inspirations, and behind-the-scenes stories of creating the nightmare world.

+### Community and Feedback

+- Join our <a href = "https://discord.gg/KW2dbPyTmp"> Discord Server </a> to connect with other players, share your experiences, and participate in discussions about the game.

 ---